-- 6.1 Applicants shall be required to pass a Department-approved written and a practical examination for the specific classification for which the applicant is seeking licensure to test the qualifications of the applicants in accordance with the regulatory requirements herein. - 6.1.1 By Examination: For written examinations: - a) The minimal passing score of each written licensure or relicensure examination administered shall be 70%;
+- 6.1 Applicants shall be required to pass a Department-approved written and a practical examination for the specific classification for which the applicant is seeking licensure to test the qualifications of the applicants in accordance with the requirements of these Regulations. - 6.1.1 By Examination: For written examinations:

-- b) Examinations shall be given at least twice a year at such time and place as designated by the Director; - c) An examination fee of ninety dollars (\$90.00) payable by cashier's check or money order to the General Treasurer, State of Rhode Island, or credit card, shall be submitted along with the application for examination, for those individuals not exempt under section 2.3 of these regulations.
-The examination fee shall be nonrefundable/non-returnable. - d) The written examination shall be in English.
+- (a) The minimal passing score of each written licensure or relicensure examination administered shall be seventy percent (70%); - (b) Examinations shall be given at least twice a year at such time and place as designated by the Director; - (c) An examination fee as set forth in the Rules and Regulations Pertaining to the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health shall be submitted along with the application for examination, for those individuals not exempt under §2.3 of these Regulations.
+The examination fee shall be nonrefundable/non-returnable. - (d) The written examination shall be in English.
 The use of interpreters or others to assist in communicating shall not be permitted during the written examination.
-No oral form of the examination will be made available; - e) Applicants entering the examination process will have a period of one (1) calendar year from the date of first examination to satisfactorily complete all requirements for EMT licensure.
-Failure to complete all licensing requirements within one calendar year from the date of first examination will require the candidate to initiate a new application and complete all licensing requirements set forth herein.
+No oral form of the examination will be made available: - (e) Applicants entering the examination process will have a period of one (1) calendar year from the date of first examination to satisfactorily complete all requirements for EMT licensure.
+Failure to complete all licensing requirements within one calendar year from the date of first examination will require the candidate to initiate a new application and complete all licensing requirements set forth in these Regulations.